-Well a few nights turned into weeks, which then turned into months, and then turned into years.
+Well a few nights turned into weeks, which turned into months, which then turned into years.
 It became a longstanding bad habit.
-Last year, a visit to the dentist revealed that I had a few dental caries (i.e. decays) in my molars.
-It made me realize the importance of cleaning my teeth every day, and thereafter helped me cultivate the habit of good oral care.
+Last year, a visit to the dentist revealed that I had a few dental caries in my molars.
+It made me realize the importance of cleaning my teeth every day, and helped me cultivate the habit of good oral care.

-I’ve put together this guide with the quintessential steps to achieve healthy gums (and also healthy teeth).
-Obviously, I’m no dentist or periodontic expert, just someone who has successfully improved her oral hygiene, and wants to share what I have picked up.
-If anything, this guide is meant as a reminder of what we should be doing for better oral hygiene, but may not be doing yet.
+I’ve put together this guide with the quintessential steps to achieve healthy gums and healthy teeth.
+This guide is meant as a reminder of what we should be doing for better oral hygiene, but may not be doing yet.

 #1.
 Use a good toothbrush